The Wave Trace and Birkhoff Billiards: Introduction

 For $j \geq j_0$, define $t_j = \inf_{q \in \d \Omega} \Psi_j(q,q)$ and $T_j = \sup_{q \in \d \Omega} \Psi_j(q,q)$.
 Then on any sufficiently small neighborhood of $[t_j,T_j]$, $\text{Tr} E(t)$ has the asymptotic expansion

 where $a^{j}(q,\xi)$ is a classical elliptic symbol of order $1/2$ with principal part given by

 Here, $X(q)$ is the position vector to a boundary point $q$ with respect to a fixed origin and $N(q)$ is the outward unit normal at $q$.
 The angles $\omega_{j,1}, \omega_{j,2}$ are the initial and final angles respectively of the unique billiard orbit $\gamma_j(q,q')$ which connects nearby boundary points $q$ and $q'$ in $j$ reflections and approximately one counterclockwise rotation.
 The function $\Psi_j(q,q')$ is the length of $\gamma_j(q,q')$ and its restriction to the diagonal is the $j$-loop function. \end{theo} \begin{rema} As the position vector $X$ is chosen with respect to an arbitrary interior point $p$, we can integrate out this symmetry over any measurable subset of the interior in the variable $p$ to obtain a more invariant formula.
 In particular, we can integrate over open sets, curves and by a limiting argument, the boundary itself in order to obtain a smooth density on $\d \Omega$.
-The noncoincidence condition \eqref{NCC} can be weakened and is in particular satisfied for ellipses (see \cite{GuMe79a}) and nearly circular domains (see \cite{HeZe19}). \end{rema} Theorem \ref{Main theorem} provides an explicit formula for the principal term in the parametrix developed in \cite{MaMe82}.
-In contrast to the methods employed in \cite{MaMe82}, the proof developed in the remainder of this paper uses Hadamard's variational formula for the wave trace and the explicit parametrix for the wave propagator appearing in Theorem \ref{HRP}.
-These techniques are of independent interest.
+The noncoincidence condition \eqref{NCC} can be weakened and is in particular satisfied for ellipses (see \cite{GuMe79a}) and nearly circular domains (see \cite{HeZe19}). \end{rema} \begin{rema} In several cases, one can evaluate the integral appearing in Theorem \ref{Main theorem} more explicitly.
+If $L_j$ is an isolated length and the corresponding orbit is nondegenerate or the fixed point set of the time $L_j$ billiard flow is clean in the sense of Bott-Morse (see \cite{DuGu75}), then one can apply the method of stationary phase.
+The case of a one parameter family of orbits tangent to a rational caustic is discussed below.
+There is an apparent asymmetry between the incident and reflected angles in the symbol $a_0^j(q,\xi)$, but only periodic orbits contribute in the stationary phase computation.
+For periodic orbits, we have Snell's law $\omega_{j, 1} = \omega_{j,2}$.
+The integral formulas in Theorem \ref{Main theorem} are valid regardless of how complicated the structure the length spectrum and corresponding orbits may be. \end{rema} \begin{rema} The noncoincidence condition \ref{NCC} was first formulated by Marvizi and Melrose.
+It is known that the set of domains satisfying this condition is $C^\infty$ dense in the set of all smooth, bounded strictly convex planar domains and moreover contains a $C^1$ neighborhood of the disk (Proposition 7.2, \cite{MaMe82}).
+It is also satsified for ellipses (Proposition 4.3, \cite{GuMe79a}).
+It is believed by the author to be satisfied by all smooth, bounded, strictly convex planar domains. \end{rema} Theorem \ref{Main theorem} provides an explicit formula for the principal term in the parametrix developed in \cite{MaMe82}.
+In contrast to the methods employed in \cite{MaMe82}, the proof developed in the remainder of this paper uses the explicit parametrix for the wave propagator appearing in Theorem \ref{HRP}.
 Theorem \ref{Main theorem} also provides clarity on a discrepancy in the literature regarding the order of the wave trace (cf. \cite{Popov1994}, \cite{MaMe82}).
 Note that in Theorem \ref{Main theorem}, no assumptions are made on the nondegeneracy of orbits.
 If the length spectrum has high multiplicity, the wave trace is in general quite complicated.
 However, when periodic orbits come in a one parameter family corresponding to a caustic, we have the following: \begin{theo} Suppose $\Omega$, $j \geq j_0$ are as in Theorem \ref{Main theorem} and $\mathcal{C}$ is a caustic for $\Omega$ of rotation number $1/j$.
 If periodic orbits tangent to $\mathcal{C}$ have length $L_j$, then near $t = L_j$, $\text{Tr} E(t)$ has the leading asymptotic

 where $c_j$ is a wave invariant given by the formula